kabuumu/cards-exercise/README.md

 ## Task 3:
 Write a method which determines how many pairs, three-of-a-kinds or four-of-a-kinds there are in a hand (two, three or four cards with the same numerical value).
-If there is a three or four of a kind, only return the highest combination.

 ## Task 4:
 Write a method which determines if a hand contains a straight (five cards in sequential numerical value – e.g. 1, 2, 3, 4, 5)